tedkim97/Teds-DZ60-KeyMap/readme.md

-# JergOP Keymap for DZ60 PCB
+# Keymap for DZ60 PCB
 Uses QMK to flash the firmware on the KB

 Layer 0(default) Keymap for JergOP DZ60: